mojofunk/alta-doc/LIBMOJO-TODO.md

 Rename ApplicationWorker FunctorDispatcher and inherit from gleam::ManualDispatcher

-Worker should have its own thread like gleam::dispatcher

 include facility for startup messages during initialization?

-SearchPath should be renamed search_path so it doesn't clash with SearchPath typedef in windows.h

 SearchPath should be exposed in mojo public API so it can be used outside of libmojo.
 Not worth putting it in a separate lib.